-1976 Dumping Protocol Ratification: 22.10.94 (Succession) 1995 Amendments Acceptance of Amendments: No yet
+1976 Dumping Protocol Succession: 22.10.94 1995 Amendments Acceptance of Amendments: No yet

-239. Part I Legal Measures.
+46. Part I Legal Measures.
 Bosnia and Herzegovina states that legislation has not been adopted to put in place the required permitted system under the Dumping Protocol.
 No legal measures have been approved to either prohibiting dumping in violation of the Protocol (Articles 4 to 9), prohibiting incineration at sea (Article 7) or ensuring the application and enforcement of the Protocol (Article 11).
 However, details are given of the legislation in place for the reporting of vessels and aircraft observed dumping in contravention of the Protocol (Article 12).
 As regards completion with the notification procedures set in the 2003 and 2005 Guidelines on platforms and other man-made structures and inert uncontaminated geological materials respectively, no legislation has been adopted to that end.
-Difficulties and challenges highlighted are the lack of a coordinated and harmonized environmental policy and strategy at state level, the insufficient administrative capacity in this filed and the very limited availability of financial resources matter listed in Article 4.2 of the Protocol, no permits have been issued.
-In addition, no allocation of resources has been made for field monitoring for the purpose of the Dumping Protocol.
+Difficulties and challenges highlighted are the lack of a coordinated and harmonized environmental policy and strategy at state level, the insufficient administrative capacity in this filed and the very limited availability of financial resources

-240. Part II Allocation of Resources.
-Bosnia and Herzegovina affirms that in the absence of an appropriate legislative framework regulating the issuance of dumping permits for those wastes or other

-241. Part V Implementation of the Guidelines.
+- 47. Part II Allocation of Resources.
+Bosnia and Herzegovina affirm that in the absence of an appropriate legislative framework regulating the issuance of dumping permits for those wastes or other matter listed in Article 4.2 of the Protocol, no permits have been issued.
+In addition, no allocation of resources has been made for field monitoring for the purpose of the Dumping Protocol. - 48.
+Part V Implementation of the Guidelines.
 This Part has been left blank.

-Country.
-CROATIA 1976 Dumping Protocol Ratification: 12.06.92 (Succession) 1995 Amendments Acceptance of Amendments: 03.05.99
+1976 Dumping Protocol Succession: 12.06.92 1995 Amendments Acceptance of Amendments: 03.05.99